AlteracValleyHumber2019/CoreGame/README.md

 ###### Area of Effect Attack
 This attack has the capability of hitting more than one target but usually dealing less damage than single target attacks.

+###### Buff Abilities
+Buff abilities will provide an enhancement to the target player(s), either being an increase to the target's stats, or a unique condition added to the target.

 ## Playable Classes
 #### Knight
 Tank, primarily the front-line of battles, quickly closes gap to initiate combat.